-If you are really not sure, you can’t go wrong with a bolster or donut dog bed.
-The low bolster sides offer some security and a place to curl up but your dog can still stretch out, if they want to.
+If you are really not sure, you can’t go wrong with a donut or bolster dog bed.
+The low bolster sides offer some security and a place to curl up, but your dog can still stretch out if they want to.

-Dog beds are one of the few areas where I would agree with the saying “you get what you pay for”.
-You wouldn’t buy yourself the cheapest bed or mattress on the market so why would you do that to your dog.
-A cheap dog bed will be cheap because the materials, foam or filling and design is of a lower quality.
+The saying “you get what you pay for'' is true in this case.
+You wouldn’t buy yourself the cheapest bed or mattress on the market so why would you do that to your dog?
+A cheap dog bed will be cheap because the materials, foam or filling and design are of lower quality.
 Dogs are masters at wearing out their beds, from constant use or incessant nesting and digging.
-A higher quality bed will be designed to cope with a dogs needs and so paying a little more will save you money in the long run.
+A higher-quality bed will be designed to cope with a dog’s needs and paying a little more will save you money in the long run.
 The only time you may want to go cheap and cheerful is for young pups who are still in the chew and destroy phase.

-Many beds sold in pet supermarkets and shops are made of thin, flimsy foam that provides very little padding or support.
-Often the covers are not removable and you will likely end up with a bed that your dog doesn't enjoy sleeping in and you can't easily clean.
-Pay out a little more for a quality dog bed that will last and you dog will actually want to use.
+Many beds sold in pet supermarkets and shops are made of thin fabrics and flimsy foam providing very little padding or support.
+You will likely end up with a bed that your dog doesn't enjoy sleeping in and is soon shapeless and tatty.
+Pay a little more for a quality dog bed that will last and your dog will actually want to use it.